 How to install ceiling fan speed control wall switch

-I always like to replace the same switch set up.
+I always like to replace the same switch setup.
 There are basically two different types of fan controllers.
 Solid state which controls frequency (allowing only a portion of the current cycle to flow), and fixed speed which varies the voltage to the fan via resistance.

 There are also a few variations such as light switching and dimmer control.
-So if you fan wall controller has a light switch as part of the set up then get the same type.
+So if your fan wall controller has a light switch as part of the set up then get the same type.
 Many ceiling fans have an inbuilt light.
 Some have a pull cord and some have a switch on the wall.

 Many fan speed controllers use sliders to control the speed and lighting dimming levels.
-The Westinghouse 7787300 shown below is a 4 position fan controller so you have more speed control.
+The Westinghouse 7787300 shown below is a 4-position fan controller so you have more speed control.
 It will turn any 3-speed overhead fan into a 4-speed fan.

 In this case, we will be installing a Deka ceiling fan speed control wall switch with an included light switch.
 Now there are 3 wires in the wall cavity.
 The purpose of these wires is as follows.